andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 # Preventing and Detecting Cheating

-This article describes tools and strategies for preventing occurrences of possible cheating and plagiarism and detecting potential cases that may occur.
+This article describes tools and strategies for reducing occurrences of cheating and plagiarism and detecting potential cases that may occur.

 :::important
-The tools and techniques described in this article aren't intended to prevent all cases of cheating or unambiguously identify the presence of cheating.
+The tools and techniques described in this article aren't intended to unambiguously identify the presence of cheating or prevent all cases from occurring.

+Our goal is to help your team reduce occurrences of cheating and make it easier to identify possible cases rather than make definitive determinations on your behalf.
 :::

 ## Types of Cheating
 Types of cheating can involve:

 - using hardcoded tables to look up solutions per test case instead of solving the problem as intended
-- copying solution code directly from the internet
+- copying solution code from an external source
-- accessing information prohibited by the instructions
+- accessing information or utilizing techniques prohibited by the instructions
+- gaining privileged knowledge of the questions to be asked before taking an assessment
 - using unauthorized help from a third party while taking a challenge
-- "outsourcing" the assessment completely to a third party who impersonates them for the technical interview
+- outsourcing the assessment to a third party to impersonate a candidate for the technical interview.

-Using the the strategies described in this article together can help eliminate concerns around cheating and plagiarism.

 ## Code Similarity